Cytonic: Plot

 While she sleeps, Spensa is able to commune with Jorgen and eavesdrop on Winzik and Brade, who she finds successfully making a deal with the delvers to assert the Superiority's authority in exchange for killing all the cytonics.

-Spensa begins to lose her memory and sense of time as a result of being in the nowhere and only remembers her identity because she has an "icon" resembling her father's pin and memory dust.
+Spensa begins to lose her memory and sense of time as a result of being in the Nowhere and only remembers her identity because she has an "icon" resembling her father's pin and memory dust.
 She is caught trying to steal a ship by the Broadsiders pirate organization and becomes one of their members.
-Spensa starfights a mysterious figure from the Cannonades, a rival pirate gang, and becomes the pirate champion.
+Spensa fights a mysterious figure from the Cannonade faction, a rival pirate gang, and becomes the pirate champion.
 She also discovers that the Cannonade's representative is actually Hesho, who has completely lost his memory.